Education Administration Orders

 In conclusion the new Act will hopefully only be used as a last resort as colleges will try to merge or transfer students prior to insolvency but the new regime will allow for a controlled process to take place to ensure minimal disruption.
 What the new Act will not do, however, is solve the major challenges being faced by the sector in terms of funding and falling student numbers.

 We are happy to offer a free meeting with governors or bursars of colleges if you feel that you need to understand more about the process or the other options available to colleges.
-Please give me a call on
+Please call on 0207 186 1144.

 Author: Nick O'Reilly